akapulko20/Tiny-Compass-Watch/README.md

   You can either press or press and hold *Show North* button whenever you want to find out North direction.
 24 directions using 12 LEDs.
 Short flashes single LED or LEDs pair.

 ![Circuit of the Tiny Compass Watch](figures/north_show_example.png)
-<p align="center">Figure 2.
-Examples of how the Tiny Compass Watch displays North direction
+<p align="center">Examples of how the Tiny Compass Watch displays North direction

   **Uploading Program**